ydahal1/ydahal1/ReadMe.md

-I tried to write a chemistry joke, but could never get a reaction.
+Why do birds fly south for the winter?
+Because it's too far to walk.

 [
-Fri Feb 20 00:36:19 UTC 2026
+Sat Feb 21 00:36:27 UTC 2026
  ]